-LigoLab users also enjoy the maximum interoperability that comes with the platform’s proprietary interface engine, plus the configurability that comes with intuitive rule and automation engines that empower clients to make changes on their own, helping them streamline workflows and satisfy client preferences.
+LigoLab users also enjoy the maximum interoperability that comes with the LIS software platform’s proprietary interface engine, plus the configurability that comes with intuitive rule and automation engines that empower clients to make changes on their own, helping them streamline workflows and satisfy client preferences.

-Upfront LIS Cost
+Upfront LIS System Cost

 This pricing model also includes no limits on seats, modules, upgrades, and support, and that support includes assistance with the configuration of report templates and platform rules if needed well beyond go-live.
 All of this is a big advantage for a lab that has plans to grow and scale its operations.

-Legacy LIS upfront costs are considerably higher - hundreds of thousands of dollars higher in fact - and this doesn’t include the hidden fees that the lab will encounter for adding seats and modules as it scales.
+Legacy LIS systems have upfront costs that are considerably higher - hundreds of thousands of dollars higher in fact - and this doesn’t include the hidden fees that the lab will encounter for adding seats and modules as it scales.
 Efficiently scaling can also be a problem in this scenario as added support will almost certainly be an additional hidden cost and a timely response is not guaranteed.

-LigoLab is only interested in long-term and mutually profitable partnerships with its clients, and the company backs up this core value in the form of constant improvements to the platform.
+LigoLab is only interested in long-term and mutually profitable partnerships with its clients, and the LIS company backs up this core value in the form of constant improvements to the informatics platform.
 Not a day goes by without three to five newly developed features and enhancements added to the platform, thereby future-proofing your laboratory by delivering unprecedented market differentiation and efficiencies to eliminate growing pains.

-This level of improvement also demands an expert support team, and LigoLab delivers here, too, by offering unlimited 24/7 coverage and client enrollment in its continual service improvement (CSI) program.
+This level of improvement also demands an expert support team, and LigoLab delivers here, too, by offering unlimited 24/7 coverage and client enrollment in its Continual Service Improvement (CSI) program.
 This is a forum where a specialized team regularly checks in with its clients to reevaluate workflows, remove bottlenecks, and suggest process improvements and best practices.
-The ligoLab team proactively monitors the health of your servers, configurations, and usage to prevent downtime and offer valuable insights.
+The LigoLab team proactively monitors the health of your servers, configurations, and usage to prevent downtime and offer valuable insights.